madhucharan/FarmX/README.md

 ## Installation

-- Make sure to install flutter in your pc and check by running the below command on Command Line to ensure everything is perfectly installed
+- Make sure to install flutter in your pc and check by running the below commands on command prompt to ensure everything is perfectly installed.
 ```
 flutter doctor
 ```